DPGAlliance/dpg-standard/standard-questions.md

             </td>
             <td valign="top">
                 <ul>
-                    <li>Does your solution facilitate interactions with or between users and/or contributors?*<br>Yes or No. Please select the option that is applicable for your solution.
+                    <li>Does your solution facilitate or enable interactions with or between users and/or contributors?*<br>Yes or No. Please select the option that is applicable for your solution.
 You will be required to answer the next question if you select Yes.
                     </li>
                     <li>How does your solution enables users and contributors to protect themselves from harassment? <br>Please describe (1) policies such as a code of conduct and processes users and contributors can use to protect themselves and (2) processes that addresses the safety and security of underage users.
                     </li>